Dan

 Through this juxtaposition, "Prehistoric Scenery" ridicules humanity's obsession with itself and serves as a reminder that despite our technological advancements, we are merely a blip on the timeline of existence.

-While initially recognised for his achievements in fashion design, including winning the Lancôme Prize for Young Fashion Designers in Paris, Gonen has since shifted his focus to textiles and printmaking.
+While initially recognised for his achievements in fashion design, including winning the Lancôme Prize for young Fashion Designers in Paris, Gonen has since shifted his focus to textiles and printmaking.

 Through his artwork, he invites viewers to contemplate the complexities of the human experience, often using textiles as a medium to explore themes of time, memory, humour and connection.

-Central to Gonen's practice is the art of hand-sewing, a process that yields impressive results.
-In his studio, one can witness the joy with which he stitches together textile pieces, creating large-scale artworks that resemble tapestries in their richness and complexity.
-Through his art, he celebrates the timeless allure of the tactile, inviting us to slow down, savor the moment, and immerse ourselves in the beauty of the handmade.
+In his studio one can witness the joy with which he stitches together textile pieces, creating large-scale artworks that resemble tapestries, and celebrating the timeless allure of the tactile by inviting viewers to enjoy the beauty of the handmade.

 Stepping into a realm where imagination is explored on large-scale textiles-